Photoelectron angular distribution as a linear polarization analyzer for soft and tender X-rays: Results and discussion

-A remaining question regarding the carbon "polarization analyzer" is the physical origin of the MCP signal.
-As MCPs are sensitive to both photons and electrons, both of which could be detected in the current setup.
-To distinguish between these two contributions, a sample bias was applied at $h\nu$ = 1650 eV and 2500 eV, as shown in Figs. \ref{fig3}(a) and (b), respectively.
-At 2500 eV (Fig. \ref{fig3}(a)), the contrast factor of 0.61 obtained with the grounded target vanishes when a positive sample bias of +1.0 kV is applied, which reduces the kinetic energy of the photoelectrons.
-Under this biased condition, the measured spectrum can no longer be reproduced by Eq. (\ref{eq:ELLI}).
-Furthermore, the MCP yield itself drops by nearly two orders of magnitude as the sample bias increases from 0 (grounded) to +1.0 kV.
-Together with the case of photoelectron acceleration shown in Fig. \ref{fig3}(b), these results strongly suggest that the polarization-dependent MCP current observed in this work originates primarily from photoelectrons.
+A remaining question regarding the carbon ``polarization analyzer'' is the physical origin of $I_\text{MCP}$.
+MCPs are sensitive to both photons and electrons, both of which are detected in the current setup.
+To distinguish between these two contributions, a sample bias was applied at $h\nu$ = 2500 eV and 1650 eV, as shown in Figs.~\ref{fig3}(a) and \ref{fig3}(b), respectively.
+At 2500 eV [Fig. \ref{fig3}(a)], the contrast factor of 0.61 obtained with the grounded target vanishes when a positive sample bias of +1.0 kV is applied, reducing the kinetic energy of the photoelectrons.
+Under this bias, the measured spectrum is no longer reproduced by Eq. (\ref{eq:ELLI}).
+Furthermore, $I_\text{MCP}$ itself drops by nearly two orders of magnitude as the sample bias increases from 0 (grounded) to +1.0 kV.
+Together with the case of photoelectron acceleration shown in Fig. \ref{fig3}(b), these results strongly suggest that the polarization-dependent $I_\text{MCP}$ detected in this work originates primarily from photoelectrons.

-The improved contrast factor $C$ at 1650 eV achieved with an acceleration voltage (Fig. \ref{fig3}(b)), contrasted with the decay of $C$ below 1800 eV observed in Fig. \ref{fig2}(b), suggests a detection threshold for photoelectron kinetic energy at approximately 1700 eV in the current experimental setup.
-As shown in Fig. \ref{fig1}(c), the bias applied to the MCP (1.3-1.4 kV) acts as a blocking voltage.
-Under this condition, photoelectrons generated by 1650 eV photons would reach the MCP channels with only $\sim$300 eV of kinetic energy.
+The improved contrast factor $C$ at 1650 eV achieved with an acceleration voltage [Fig. \ref{fig3}(b)], contrasted with the decay of $C$ below 1800 eV observed in Fig. \ref{fig2}(b), suggests a detection threshold for photoelectron kinetic energy at approximately 1700 eV in the current experimental setup.
+As shown in Fig. \ref{fig1}(c), the bias applied to the MCP (1.3--1.4 kV) acts as a blocking voltage.
+Under this condition, photoelectrons generated by 1650 eV photons would reach the MCP with only $\approx$300 eV of kinetic energy.
 Furthermore, because the photoelectron path is enclosed by a grounded metal tube, these low-energy electrons are likely attracted to and absorbed by the tube walls before reaching the detector.
-This geometric and electrostatic effect likely accounts for the observed threshold at $\sim$1700 eV.
-Actually, by applying an accelerating sample bias, the available photon energy range can be successfully extended down to 400 eV, as demonstrated in Fig. \ref{fig3}(c).
-Consequently, the carbon target functions as an effective linear polarization analyzer, analogous to Bragg-reflection polarizers, for soft and tender X-rays across a wide energy range from 400 to 3000 eV.
+This geometric and electrostatic effect likely accounts for the observed threshold at $\approx$1700 eV and thus most of the photoelectrons with the smaller kinetic energy cannot reach the MCP anode.